alisha17/register_service_nsw/README.md

 python run_server.py
 ```

-Hit the endpoint (50 is the user_id to pass - change according to data in your db):
+Hit the endpoint (50 is the user_id to pass - change according to your db):

 ```
 curl localhost:5000/registrations/50